-Partner Institutions and Network: NORSI is a networked based research school that consist of ten partner institutions: BI Norwegian Business School (BI), Centre for innovation, research and competence in the learning economy, Lund university (CIRCLE), Inland Norway University of Applied Sciences (INN), Norwegian school of economics (NHH), Nord University (Nord), Norwegian University of Science and Technology (NTNU), University of Agderv(UiA), University of Oslo- Centre for Technology, Innovation and Culture (UiO-TIK), University of Stavanger (UiS), and UiT-Arctic University.
+Partner Institutions and Network: NORSI is a networked based research school that consist of 11 partner institutions: BI Norwegian Business School (BI), Centre for innovation, research and competence in the learning economy, Lund university (CIRCLE), Inland Norway University of Applied Sciences (INN), Norwegian school of economics (NHH), Nord University (Nord), Norwegian University of Science and Technology (NTNU), University of Agder(UiA), University of Oslo- Centre for Technology, Innovation and Culture (UiO-TIK), University of Stavanger (UiS), UiT-Arctic University and Western Norway University of Applied Sciences (HVL).
 NORSI has a Management Team and a Board of Directors where all partner institutions are represented.

 Renowned Course Faculty: The teaching faculty are all leading scholars and professors within the innovation field both nationally and internationally.
 They contribute internationally to innovation studies by publishing in, and serving on editorial boards of leading research journals and are all employed by leading academic institutions within the innovation field.

 Organization: NORSI is hosted by the Norwegian University of Science and Technology (NTNU), and administered by BI Norwegian Business School.
-The Research Council of Norway, through their Program for Regional R&D and Innovation (VRI) funds NORSI.
+The Research Council of Norway, through their FORINNPOL program funds NORSI.

 Download NORSI Flyer